The Culavedalla Sutta

 Through Right Meditation the singular development of a well-concentrated mind established the quality of a non-distracted mind necessary to recognize and abandon self-identification in physical or imagined non-physical mind -stets.

 Visakha then asks if the Eightfold Path is fabricated or unfabricated and Dhammadinna replies that the Eightfold Path is fabricated.

-The Eightfold Path is fabricated, arising from form, feelings and perceptions, as it is a teaching developed within the sphere of the impermanent, phenomenal world.
-The intention of the Eightfold Path is that it bring understanding to those under the delusion that their belief in self requires clinging to what is in reality, anicca, impermanent.
+The Eightfold Path is fabricated, arising from form, feelings, and perceptions, as it is a teaching developed within the sphere of the impermanent, phenomenal world.
+The intention of the Eightfold Path is to bring understanding to those under the delusion that their belief in self requires clinging to what is in reality, anicca, impermanent.
 The Eightfold Path is a path of skillful means to developing the unfabricated quality of mind of release from clinging.
 Once cessation of clinging mind is accomplished, when awakening has occurred, the Eightfold Path is abandoned, An awakened being has integrated the three characteristics of wisdom virtue, and concentration.
 The arahant remains harmless to themselves and others, their mind resting in equanimity.

 Visakha then inquires if the qualities of virtue, concentration, and wisdom are developed through the Eightfold Path or do these 3 qualities inspire the Eightfold Path.

 “Visakha, the Eightfold Path is inspired by the qualities of virtue, concentration, and wisdom.
 Right Speech, Right Action, and Right Livelihood inspire the development of heightened virtue.
 Right Effort, Right Mindfulness, and Right Meditation inspire the development of heightened concentration, and Right View and Right Intention inspire and develop heightened Wisdom.”